fsenf/SubImTrack/docs/Manual.md

 		row_index:_FillValue = NaN ;
 }
 ```
+* the filename contains the start point information
 * `time` : contains your time identifier string which you might need to parse
 * `column_index`and `row_index` : contain the respective row and column indices as float values